 Places Visited: Colombo, Habarana, Kandy, Nuwara Eliya, Yala National Park, Kalutara

 Experience the very best Sri Lanka has to offer on this luxury group tour combining the principal sights of the Cultural Triangle with a handful of less well known locations amid the tea plantations of the interior.
 It includes stays in Kandy and the famous Yala National Park, with a relaxing two-night beach break on the southwest coast at the end.
 Whether this is your first trip or you’re an old hand, we’re confident you’ll find plenty of inspiration in our varied, carefuly devised trip around South Asia’s Emerald Isle.

 - Group Size 4-16 people

 - Accompanying Guide English speaking chauffeur-guide (accompanying guide throughout for groups of 8 or above)

 - Meal Plan Breakfast daily, lunch on days 3, 4, 6, 8 & 11, dinner on day 1

 Itinerary for Emerald Isle - Sri Lanka

 On arrival at Colombo’s Bandaranaike International Airport, the group will be met by the TransIndus team and escorted to the Galle Face Hotel or similar.
 After resting in the morning, we’ll then conduct an orientation tour of the capital, followed by a welcome dinner in the evening.

 Despite a lack of formal sights, the city is a satisfying place to bookend an itinerary.
 The banking enclave known as ‘Fort’ ‒ the original Dutch and Portuguese hub ‒ is a curious blend of modern offices and 19th century streets occupied by hotels and stores.
 Alongside it, Pettah is a busy market area dotted with churches and mosques.
 There’s more refined shopping ‒ and this is a great way to conclude a holiday ‒ at the dainty boutiques and upmarket shops of Kollupitiya and Bambalapitiy.

-After breakfast, board to tour coach for the four-hour drive inland to Habarana, in the Cultural Triangle region, where the group will be spending three nights at The Village by Cinnamon or similar.
+After breakfast, board our tour coach for the four-hour drive inland to Habarana, in the Cultural Triangle region, where the group will be spending three nights at The Village by Cinnamon or similar.
 Enjoy a guided village walk in the afternoon.